top of page

 • Employees’ incentives did not align to what they were set out to deliver and what benefited the company-wide success.

-• Employees didn't feel their leaders understood or were interested their work.
+• Employees didn't feel their leaders understood or were interested in their work.
 Often, they didn't feel they had the background or the technical chops to be able to do what the people in the field did.
 This lack of trust in leadership's capabilities and the fact that they couldn't be held accountable for it discouraged them to hold themselves accountable for the success of the team and organization.

 Antidote to Avoidance of Accountability for Leaders: